viktorardelean/free-genai-bootcamp-2025/song-vocab/README.md

 ## Prerequisites

 - Python 3.12
-- Ollama running in Docker (using opea-comps setup)
+- Ollama running in Docker (using opea-comps setup) - for local agent
+- AWS account with Bedrock access - for cloud agent
 - `jq` command-line tool (optional, for pretty-printing JSON)

 ## Setup